Hellcaster99/nextjs-dashboard/README.md

 2) Open this file location in terminal and run "npm install"

-3) in the terminal run "npm run dev"
+3) In the terminal run "npm run dev"